hujhax/austin-improv-wiki/Live TV Tuesdays.md

 *Staged by the Bell* was performed at the Spider House.
 Subsequent productions happened at [[The Highball|the Highball]].
 Up through the *Buffy* production, productions of *Live TV Tuesdays* stayed exclusively at that venue, but starting in 2012, each production would spend the first month of its run at [[The Highball|the Highball]], and the second month at [[The Institution]], which had a newly-constructed theater.

 In 2011 and 2012, the Institution hit great commercial success with a series of [[Wikipedia - Joss Whedon|Joss-Whedon]]-based productions of *Buffy*, *Angel*, *Doctor Horrible*, and *Firefly*.
-(This led to their capitalizing on that success with *[[The Joss Whedon Pajama Party]]*.)
+(They then capitalized on that success with *[[The Joss Whedon Pajama Party]]*.)
 Unfortunately, with success, *Live TV Tuesdays* also got the attention of the various TV companies' legal departments.  *Firefly* received a cease-and-desist order from FOX after their second performance.  *South Park* received a cease-and-desist order from Viacom very early in their run.

 After that, [[The Institution Theater]] ceased production on *Live TV Tuesdays*.

 ## List of TV Tuesdays Runs
 * Sep/Oct/Nov 2009:  [[Live TV Tuesdays -  Saved by the Bell|*Saved by the Bell*: "Jessie's Song" and "The Zach Tapes"]]
 * Mar/Apr 2011: [[Live TV Tuesdays -  Beverly Hills, 90210|*Beverly Hills, 90210*: "Spring Dance"]]